danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="invokeWithMessagesRange.html" name="invokeWithMessagesRange">Invoke with the given message range: invokeWithMessagesRange</a>

-* <a href="invokeAfterMsgs.html" name="invokeAfterMsgs">Invokes a query after a successfull completion of previous queries: invokeAfterMsgs</a>
+* <a href="invokeAfterMsgs.html" name="invokeAfterMsgs">Invokes a query after a successful completion of previous queries: invokeAfterMsgs</a>

-* <a href="invokeAfterMsg.html" name="invokeAfterMsg">Invokes a query after successfull completion of one of the previous queries: invokeAfterMsg</a>
+* <a href="invokeAfterMsg.html" name="invokeAfterMsg">Invokes a query after successful completion of one of the previous queries: invokeAfterMsg</a>

 * <a href="channels.joinChannel.html" name="channels.joinChannel">Join a channel/supergroup: channels.joinChannel</a>

+* <a href="phone.joinGroupCall.html" name="phone.joinGroupCall">Join a group call: phone.joinGroupCall</a>

 * <a href="channels.leaveChannel.html" name="channels.leaveChannel">Leave a channel/supergroup: channels.leaveChannel</a>

+* <a href="phone.leaveGroupCall.html" name="phone.leaveGroupCall">Leave a group call: phone.leaveGroupCall</a>

 * <a href="stats.loadAsyncGraph.html" name="stats.loadAsyncGraph">Load channel statistics graph asynchronously: stats.loadAsyncGraph</a>